Table of Contents

 How Does Postmates Work?

 Postmates is just one of the many on-demand food delivery apps that have hit the scene in the past few years.
-Besides Postmates, there’s also DoorDash, Caviar, Uber Eats, Favor, GoPuff, and a score of others that I probably can’t remember.
+Besides Postmates, there’s also DoorDash, Uber Eats, Grubhub, and others.
 The basic concept of all of these services is the same.
 On the customer side, you pull up the app, look for something you want, and then place an order.
-The app then pings a nearby delivery person who grabs the order for you and brings it to your door.
+The app then pings a nearby courier who grabs the order for you and brings it to your door.

 Why I Think You Should Be A Bike Messenger